prateekgargX/ARQ-UDP/README.md

 # ARQ-UDP

-We are implementing ARP on top of UDP sockets.
+We are implementing ARQ on top of UDP sockets.
 We have used Stop and Wait algorithm.

 To emulate network delay, on linux machine you can use: